Skip to main content

 With callback

-When provided one callback, import.meta.hot.accept will function how it does in Vite.
-Instead of patching the importers of this module, it will call the callback with the new module.
+When passed a callback, import.meta.hot.accept works as it does in Vite.
+Instead of patching the importers of this module, it calls the callback with the new module.

 export const count = 0;